hsnlab/batchy/README.md

 ## Overview

-*Disclaimer: Batchy is currently heavily work in progress!*

 Batchy is a a scheduler for run-to-completion packet processing engines, which uses controlled queuing to efficiently reconstruct fragmented batches in accordance with strict service-level objectives (SLOs).

 Batchy comprises: